13 Communication Tips to Help You Survive Thanksgiving

 Here are 13 quick communication tips to help make your day festive and enjoyable.
 Bookmark this post, as it will come in handy for the entire holiday season!

 1. Forget previous holidays, discussions, disagreements and conversations.
 Go in with a clean slate and an open mind that you will have a fabulous and relaxing day.

 2. Have a drink.
 I didn’t say get drunk because things could turn ugly.
-One drink can help you relax and take the edge off.
+One drink can help take the edge off.
+You may even relax.